Cheng-K/FoodNet/README.md

 ## About The Project

-A final year project for my undergraduate course.
+This is my final year project for my undergraduate course.
 This project aims to propose a multi-task deep learning model that detects the category and ingredients of a captured food image and estimates the food calories and macronutrients consumed by users.